Labs and Tasks

 static bool IfK(string path, int k) |

-Note 2: When creating an instance of BinaryReader
+Note 2: When creating an instance of BinaryReader class it is better to use encoding:

 using (var br = new BinaryReader(fs,ASCIIEncoding.ASCII)) |